 In these cases, the necessary treatment in Greece is provided by:

--the IKA (Social Security Institute) Health Units (polyclinics) or doctor’s offices in the region;
+-Social Security Institute Health Units (polyclinics) or doctor’s offices in the region;

 -Regional clinics (former rural clinics) or the Health Centres of the National Health System; and